Reverse stock split

 From time to time, companies will issue a reverse split concurrently with a forward split, making a reverse/forward split.
 Note that in reverse/forward splits, the shareholder's old shares are erased, as they receive a number of new shares in proportion to their original holdings.
 By contrast, in a simple stock split, the original shares remain on the exchange as shareholders receive additional shares based on their existing holdings.
 In both stock splits and reverse splits, the share price is adjusted in proportion to the increase in shares to maintain equal value.

-As an example of how reverse splits work, ProShares Ultrashort Silver (ZSL) underwent a 1-10 reverse split on April 15, 2010, which grouped every 10 shares into one share; accordingly, this multiplied the close price by 10, so the stock finished at $36.45 instead of $3.645.
+As an example of how reverse splits work, ProShares Ultrashort Silver, an inverse exchange-traded fund tracking the Bloomberg Silver Subindex, underwent a 1-10 reverse split on April 15, 2010, which grouped every 10 shares into one share; accordingly, this multiplied the close price by 10, so the stock finished at $36.45 instead of $3.645.
 On February 25, 2011, ZSL had a 1-4 reverse split (every 4 shares became one share, which multiplied the close price by 4, to $31.83).
 Because of these two actions, one share of ZSL as of February 26, 2011 represents 40 shares of ZSL before April 15, 2010.
 These splits were necessary to maintain the share price of the fund, whose value fell 90.2% from April 15, 2010 to April 21, 2011, and over 98% since December 3, 2008.
 Had the reverse splits not taken place, ZSL's closing price on April 21, 2011 would have been $0.3685, rather than $14.74, or .3685*40.